soumyadipghorai/personal-finance/README.md

 streamlit run app.py

-it might ask for your email once
+it might ask for your email once...